saga-survey/marla/README.md

 # marla
-The directory contains scripts to create SAGA base catalogs for a list of SAGA host galaxies.
+The directory contains scripts to create SAGA base catalogs for the a host list.

+## Google docs
---  There are three Google docs used in the scripts below and must be maintained to run the base catalogs:
+There are three google docs used in the scripts and these must be maintained to run the base catalogs:

-	SAGA_HOST_LISTS:  contains the full SAGA host list and the Flag Zero list.
+	SAGA_HOST_LISTS:  Contains the full SAGA host list and the Flag Zero list.
-	Remove_Lists/targets:  contains a list of objects which have been flagged by hand as junk.
+	REMOVE_LIST:          Contains a list of objects which have been flagged by hand as junk.
-	SAGA_Hosts+Satellites:  Official file of SAGA common names
+	SAGA_HOSTS+SATELLITES:  Official file of SAGA common names

--- Directory and file setup:
+## DIRECTORIES AND FILE SSETUP:
+These local directories and files are require to run scripts.

+    --  Environment variables:
-	1. Set environment variable SAGADIR to top level directory where SAGA data will live.
+    SAGA_DIR:           Top level directory where SAGA data will live on local disk

-	2. Within SAGADIR, create two directories /hosts to house the sql and base catalogs.   /cats to hold catalogs.
+	SAGA_DROPBOX:  Local directory for DropBox/SAGA

+	-- Create Local Directories:
+	SAGA_DIR/hosts:    Houses the sql downloads and base files SAGA_DIR/cats:      Local copy of NSA catalog

-	3. Download NSA catalogs and place in SAGADIR/cats
+	-- Download NSA catalog (nsa_v0_1_2.fits) and place in SAGADIR/cats

 	4. Casjobs:    To run casjobs, need to setup an account at: http://skyserver.sdss3.org/CasJobs/CreateAccount.aspx